arcxteam/privasea-node/README.md

-# A Complete Guide Run Privanetix Node (Privasea Node) and WorkHeart USB Node
+# A Complete Guide - Run Privanetix Node (Privasea Node) & WorkHeart-USB Node

 Whats Privasea? **Privasea** is a DePIN network focused on protecting data privacy and security during AI computations.
 It uses Fully Homomorphic Encryption (FHE) to perform calculations on encrypted data, yielding the same results as with unencrypted data.